genboy/Festival/README.md

     - edit: area is save from building/breaking
     - god: players in the area are save in god mode
     - pvp: players in the area are save from PVP
-    - flight: players in the area are not allowed to fly
+    - flight: players in the area are not allowed to fly(1)
     - touch: area is save from player interaction with chests/signs etc.
     - effects: player can not keep using effects in the area (v.1.0.5-12)
     - msg: do not display area enter/leave messages